GSA/baselinealignment/testcases/TC8.1-ic-dna-1.md

 result: DNA

 # Brief description of the rationale for the expected result
-result-descr: The foreground and background text and size contrast ratio in the code sample provide sufficient contrast in logotype, logo, or brand name image of text.
+result-descr: Detect the visual presentation of text, images of text or logos.
+The following types of text and images of text are pure decoration purposes and not meaningful, having no functionality.

 # URL for the code sample
 # In the sample code file, add id="tc_code" to the